-Are you in a state of constant anxiety in your romantic relationship?
-Do you both literally and emotionally tiptoe around your partner in case you upset them?
-Well then, you’re probably in a walking-on-eggshells relationship.
+Are you in a constant state of anxiety in your romantic relationship?
+Do you literally and emotionally tiptoe around your partner in case you upset them?
+Well, then, you’re probably in a walking-on-eggshells relationship.
 If you’re not familiar with the phrase, imagine actually walking on eggshells.
 You’re terrified of breaking them, of creating a mess that you will probably have to clean up alone.
-If this is how you’re feeling in your relationship, you’re definitely walking on eggshells.
+If this is how you’ve started feeling in your relationship, you’re definitely walking on eggshells.

-If you’re thinking about signs and trying to gauge the walking on eggshells meaning, we’re here to help.
-We talked to counseling psychologist Kavita Panyam (Masters in Psychology and international affiliate with the American Psychological Association), who has been helping couples work through their relationship issues for over two decades, for tips and tricks on navigating a delicate relationship and taking care of yourself in the process.
+If you’re thinking about the signs of such a relationship and trying to gauge the walking on eggshells meaning, we’re here to help.
+We talked to counseling psychologist Kavita Panyam (Masters in Psychology and international affiliate with the American Psychological Association), who has been helping couples work through their relationship issues for over two decades, for tips and tricks on navigating this delicate relationship and taking care of yourself in the process.

 What Does It Mean To Walk On Eggshells In A Relationship?

-What does it mean to walk on eggshells with someone?
-Kavita explains, “When you’re overtly and covertly careful around someone because they’re too sensitive, you’re walking on eggshells, meaning you watch your words, how you behave, how you interact, even what you wear, and what you think.
+We ask Kavita, what does it mean to walk on eggshells with someone?
+She explains, “When you’re overtly and covertly careful around someone because they’re too sensitive, you’re walking on eggshells, meaning you watch your words, how you behave, how you interact, even what you wear, and what you think.

-She adds, “If you’re constantly walking on eggshells at home, or living with a husband you walk on eggshells around, you become overly careful about what you say and do.
-You cannot be your authentic self and you’re constantly guarded around them.
-You start operating from a place of barricades and not boundaries.
+Kavita adds, “If you’re constantly walking on eggshells at home around your partner, you become careful about what you say and do.
+You cannot be your authentic self, and you’re constantly guarded around them.
+You start operating from a place of barricades, not boundaries.

-“We start treading on eggshells when our intimate partners are judgmental, critical and always angry with us.
-They pull down our self-worth and confidence, and then we end up with an identity crisis.
-It’s also important to remember that these people themselves operate from a place of lack.
-That is, because they have intense insecurities and feel unattractive or incompetent, they try and bring us down as well.”
+“We start treading on eggshells when our intimate partners are judgmental, critical, and prone to angry outbursts.
+They pull down our self-worth and confidence, leaving us with an identity crisis.
+It’s also important to remember that these people themselves operate from a place of inadequacy.
+Just because they have intense insecurities and feel unattractive or incompetent, they try to bring us down as well.”